grankontel/kreyolopal2/NOTES.md

 - [X] use Drizzle migration
 - [ ] migrate to Neon (https://neon.tech/pricing)
 - [ ] migrate to Cloud Atlas
+- [ ] encapsulate database access in a class
 - [ ] migrate to Hono/Cloudflare

 ## Lexicon entry